 To maintain proper posture, you need to have adequate muscle flexibility and strength, normal joint motion in the spine and other body regions, as well as efficient postural muscles that are balanced on both sides of the spine.
 In addition, you must recognize your postural habits at home and in the workplace and work to correct them, if necessary.
 Your posture has a positive or negative influence on the daily activities that you do.

-Good posture demonstrates confidence, balance, pain free movement and enhanced physiologic function of your body.
+It demonstrates confidence, balance, pain free movement and enhanced physiologic function of your body.
 Whereas poor posture causes additional stress to the body, spinal degeneration, and diffuse pain.
 Simply correcting your posture can enhance the quality of your life and overall health.
-Good posture promotes movement efficiency and endurance and contributes to an overall feeling of well-being.
+Poper posture promotes movement efficiency and endurance and contributes to an overall feeling of well-being.

 The return on investment for better posture will be astounding in later years.
 We simply cannot afford to neglect our postural needs, especially when so much of our ability to function is riding on the quality of our postural alignment.

 The “core musculature” is comprised of several groups of muscles including the transversus abdominus, multifidus, diaphragm and pelvic floor muscles.
 These muscles work together to produce maximum stability in the abdominal and lumbar region, as well as coordinate movements of the body.